Benin & Togo: Unseen West Africa

 BENIN & TOGO PHOTOGRAPHY TOUR: PRICE INFORMATION

-Wild Images Inclusions: Our prices include surface transportation, accommodations, meals ands entrance fees.
+Wild Images Inclusions: Our tour prices include surface transportation, accommodations, meals ands entrance fees.

-Our tour prices also include all tipping, including tips for local guides, drivers and local people who are willing to be photographed.
+Our tour prices also include all tips for local guides, drivers and accommodation/restaurant staff.
+We also include payments to local people who are willing to be photographed.
 Also included are some special photography session arrangement fees.
-The value of these inclusions on this Wild Images tour amounts to approximately $700.

 Deposit: £680, $850, €750.